porjo/ing-au-go/README.md

 ## CLI

-A docker image is available which provides a cli: `docker pull ghcr.io/porjo/ingaugo:latest`
+A docker image is available which provides a cli for downloading transactions: `docker pull ghcr.io/porjo/ingaugo:latest`

 ### Command line flags
 ```